speechly/speechly/libraries/browser-client/docs/classes/client.BrowserClient.md

 ▸ **uploadAudioData**(`audioData`, `options?`): `Promise`<[`Segment`](../interfaces/speechly.Segment.md)[]\>

-Upload an existing binary audio data buffer to the API.
+Upload an audio binary (like .wav) to the cloud for automatic speech recogition (ASR) and natural langugage understanding (NLU).
+Callbacks are fired as the processing advances.

 #### Parameters